FinweLtd/orion360-sdk-pro-examples-android/README.md

 An example of a minimal Orion360 video player, for downloading a video file before playback.

-Available network bandwith often becomes an issue when streaming video over the network (especially true with high-resolution 4k content).
+Available network bandwidth often becomes an issue when streaming video over the network (especially true with high-resolution 4k content).
 Unfortunately, saving a copy of a video file while streaming it is not possible with Android MediaPlayer as a video backend.
 Hence, if you need to obtain a local copy of a video file that resides in the network either for offline use or to be cached, download it separately as shown in this example.

 Since downloading a large file will take a considerable amount of time, it needs to be done asynchronously.
 Here we use Android's DownloadManager service, which is recommended for video files (as an alternative, _MinimalImageDownloadPlayer_ shows how to download a file with own code).
 In this simple example, user needs to wait for the download to complete and the playback to begin as there is nothing else to do.
 However, you should consider placing a small download indicator somewhere in your app and allowing the user to continue using the app while the download is in progress.
 A high quality app has a download queue for downloading multiple files sequentially, is able to continue a download if it gets terminated early for example because of a network issue, allows user to cancel ongoing downloads, and uses platform notifications for indicating download progress and completion of a download.
 These features go beyond this example.